brucethemoose/Minecraft-Java-Arguments/README.md

 > Note: Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than Java 17+.

-> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC, also note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.
+> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

+> Note: ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 <br/>

 ### Generational ZGC (New and not well tested!)

-Generational ZGC is new, so no one has really tested it, though I would assume it's similar to Proactive ZGC, except it also runs well on clients.
+Generational ZGC is new, so no one has really tested it, though I would assume it's similar to Proactive ZGC, except it also apparently runs well on clients?
 Enable it with
 ```
 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:+ZGenerational
 ```

 > Note: Generational ZGC is only available in Java 21

-> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC, also note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.
+> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

+> Note: ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.
-> Note: Generational ZGC doesn't seem to support JVMCI, so it may be slower than Proactive ZGC

 <br/>